October 2024

 The Response to Appeal (Form 3) must include the following information:

-Written Submissions
+Written submissions

 Where the Director intends to rely on a written submission, it must be filed with the SBT no later than 30 calendar days after receiving the Appeal form (Form 1).

-Disclosure of Witnesses
+Disclosure of witnesses

-Attendance at the Hearing
+Attendance at the hearing

 Where an appellant is notified of a hearing and fails to attend, the SBT may proceed in the appellant’s absence and:

-Onus
+Onus of proof

-Parties to the Appeal
+Parties to the appeal

-Language Interpreters
+Language interpreters

 Hearings before the SBT are conducted in English and French.
 If a party or witness does not speak or understand either of these languages, the SBT will provide an interpreter to assist that person in the hearing upon request.

-If a person wishes to bring his or her own interpreter to a hearing, they may do so.
 The role of the interpreter is to impartially convey the meaning of everything which is said without omission.

-Scheduling a Hearing Date
+Scheduling a hearing date

 The SBT is required to provide all parties with written notice of the date and time of a hearing within 60 calendar days of receiving the Appeal form (Form 1).

-This does not mean that hearings have to take place within 60 calendar days of the appeal being initiated.
+This does not mean that hearings have to take place within 60 calendar days of the appeal being commenced.
 The parties can contact the SBT with respect to the scheduling of hearings based on various considerations, including complexity of the issues under appeal.

-Documentary Evidence
+Documentary evidence

 If the appellant intends to introduce written or documentary evidence at a hearing, the materials should be provided to all other parties and to the SBT at least 20 calendar days before the hearing.

-Appeal of a Disability Decision
+Appeal of a disability decision

 The DAU is responsible for responding to that appeal on behalf of the Director.

-New medical and supporting information must be submitted to the DAU and filed with the SBT at least 30 calendar days before the hearing together with a completed New Medical Information form (Form 5).
+New medical and supporting information must be submitted to the DAU and filed with the SBT at least 30 calendar days before the hearing, together with a completed New Medical Information form (Form 5).

-The DAU reviews and considers all documented evidence being submitted prior to the SBT hearing.
+The DAU reviews and considers all documentary evidence being submitted prior to the SBT hearing.
 Based on the review of this evidence, the DAU could find the appellant to be “a person with a disability” prior to the SBT hearing.

 If the new medical evidence demonstrates that the appellant is eligible based on a new medical condition or an aggravation of the appellant’s earlier presenting condition, this information will be considered by the DAU adjudicator, and could result in a later date of grant based on the date that the new medical information was received by the DAU.

-SBT Decisions
+SBT decisions

 In its decision, the SBT may: